ahoj18/website/docs/coe/universal/on_site_policies.md

 - [2.52] Authorized personnel may be escorted into areas outside of their normal allowed areas for tests, examinations, breaches, or other noteworthy events and *must* be accompanied by the authorizing personnel and/or members of a combative department.

 ## [2.6] Firearm regulations - <Highlight color="#403f3d">Minor</Highlight> | <Highlight color="#c29429">Medium</Highlight> | <Highlight color="#e05122">Severe</Highlight> Infraction;
-- [2.61] Non-combative Foundation Personnel who are given access to a firearm are to only use it when absolutely necessary.
+- [2.61] Non-combative Foundation Personnel who are given access to a firearm are to only use it in acts of self-defense, once the following conditions have been met;
-  - Firearm use is defined as: firing a round of the weapon.
-- [2.62] Brandishing, use, or threatened use of a firearm in the direction of other Foundation Personnel will result in immediate termination and or further consequences.
-- [2.63]  Brandishing, use, or threatened use of a firearm in the direction of SC4+ or authoritative body will result in immediate termination and or further consequences.
-- [2.64] Personnel are allowed to use a firearm in self defense under the following conditions:
-  - A direct threat to the body or person is imminent.
+  - A direct threat to the body or person is imminent
   - A threat to the body or person has already occured.
-Once the threat is neutralized, use must cease.
-  - Combative forces are not in the current vicinity of the threat.
+  - Combative forces are not in the current vicinity of the situation.
+- [2.62] The following is a list of prohibited firearm usage.
+  - Firing a round of the weapon outside of the circumstances described above.
+  - Brandishing, revealing, holding, or showing a firearm is prohibited.
+  - Pointing, threatning, brandishing or using a weapon in the vicinity of SC-4+ - Will result in immediate termination and/or futher consequences

 ## [2.7] Non-firearm general tools - <Highlight color="#403f3d">Minor Infraction</Highlight>;
 - [2.71] Tools can either be received through in-game perks, gampasses, or departments.
 All tools and items must be used as intended, and outlined in department handbooks and procedures.
 All tools, provided by purchased perks such as Foundation supporter or gampasses or departments, can and will be taken away if improper use occurs.